Magericyon: Description

 The body of this animal was vaguely similar to that of a particularly robust, large felid, but the skull resembles that of a canid or an ursid, like that of many amphicyonids.
 Unlike most other amphicyonids, Magericyon had teeth associated with those of a hypercarnivore, with laterally flattened canines, the third premolar having a single root, the absence of second premolars, and a metaconid on its lower molars with a reduction in the second upper molar.
 The scapula and the front leg showed primitive features such as an acromion in the shoulder with a reduced caudoventral projection and post scapular pit.
 Magericyon was one of the largest predators in its environment, weighing around 172-205 kg.

 Paleobiology

+Palaeoecology

 Magericyon occupied a different ecological niche than other amphicyonids, such as the larger Amphicyon and Ysengrinia (which had lifestyles more akin to bears) or Daphoenodon and Temnocyon of North America, which were more capable runners.
 Magericyon probably lived in a similar manner to that of modern felines, being an ambush hunter of large prey.
 Studies by Gemo Siliceo et al also revealed that Magericyon had powerful jaw and neck muscles that helped to stabilize its head and jaws during a bite.
 Magericyon was particularly adept at side-to-side movements and rotations of the head.
 This feature allowed Magericyon to swiftly and efficiently process the meat on a carcass, allowing the animal to consume sufficient amounts of flesh before scavengers could take over its kill.

-Paleoecology
+Biomechanical analysis of the skull indicates that, despite its massive size, Magericyon had a relatively weak absolute bite force similar to a wolf.
+Magericyon probably did not consume much bone, and its blade-like teeth were poorly suited to any crushing action.
+The mandible was fairly resistant to stresses related to sideways and pull-back movement, though to a lesser degree than lions or hyenas.
+It may have relied on its powerful forelimbs and neck muscles to incapacitate large prey, with a kill requiring multiple bites rather than a single killing bite (as used by cats).
+Alternatively, it may have preferred to ambush smaller prey which were more vulnerable to its bite force.